aerjay/algal-blooms/README.md

 ### Prediction Model
 - [ ] Access to the MODIS-Aqua product to use spectral images of water bodies in the prediction model
   - the Bloomer team currently only has access to the MODIS-Terra database which does not include large bodies of water and the spectral data has been normalized for land-based uses, resulting in limited image quality over water bodies of interest
+  - For inland water bodies, higher resolution databases such as MASTER, HICO, or AVIRIS would be more effective on the smaller spatial sized regions.
 - [ ] Training a boosted regression tree (BRT) model for correlating hyperspectral images to key growth variables [6]
   - MacDougall et al. (2018) has shown that LAI, EVI, GEMI, and GVI indices may be correlated to nitrogen content with R<sup>2</sup> = 0.7
 - [ ] Training an SVM for water-based vegetation identification [16]
+- [ ] Leveraging spectral analysis of the 680 - 900 nm band to identify algal species to provide more specific models [17]
+  - This would require both sufficient spatial resolution to omit non-water pixels and spectral resolution to distinguish reflectance peaks within the desired band [17]

 ### User Segment
 - [ ]